Google's jobs search draws antitrust complaints from rivals

 For instance, Weston, Massachusetts-based Monster Worldwide Inc has implored customers through training materials to list salary ranges and jobsite addresses on postings in hopes that following Google's guidelines for such items will generate more clicks.

-Google's widget drew 120 million user clicks in June in the United States alone, about double from August 2017, according to research firm Jumpshot, which receives browsing data from antivirus apps.
+Google's widget drew 120 million user clicks in June in the US alone, about double from August 2017, according to research firm Jumpshot, which receives browsing data from antivirus apps.

-Holmdel, New Jersey-based iCIMS Inc, which operates job websites for about 4,000 employers, said Google's tool is the third-largest referrer of visitors to clients' pages and applicants from it are three times more likely to be hired than those from rival tools, it said.
+Holmdel, New Jersey-based iCIMS Inc, which operates job websites for about 4,000 employers, said Google's tool is the third largest referrer of visitors to clients' pages and applicants from it are three times more likely to be hired than those from rival tools.

 "What we're already seeing with Google's entrance is better matching candidates to jobs," said Susan Vitale, chief marketing officer for iCIMS.

-Zippia lacks the resources to pursue formal complaints, but would aid investigators that call, Mr Shao said.
+Zippia lacks the resources to pursue formal complaints, but would aid investigators that call, Mr Shao noted.

 The 23 firms pressing Ms Vestager echoed that worry and said that Google including generic links to competing services high on its European jobs widget was not enough to ensure "equal treatment".